GDGNairobi/devfest-2025-website/SECURITY.md

 ## Comments on this Policy

-If you have suggestions on how this process could be improved, please submit a pull request or email us at [security@gdgnairobi.com](mailto:security@gdgnairobi.com).
+If you have suggestions on how this process could be improved, please submit a pull request.

 ---